-It can be confusing and a little scary, so we want you to understand the process of beginning addiction treatment at North Dayton Addiction & Recovery.
+Starting a buprenorphine-based product such as Suboxone or Zubsolv can sometimes be confusing and a little scary, so we want to explain what to expect upon starting your recovery at North Dayton Addiction & Recovery before you begin.

 - Date of Birth

 - Best Contact Number

 - Email Address (for appointment reminders, but not necessary)

 An NDARS staff member will call you 24 hours ahead of time to confirm that you’re still coming, and to address any new questions or concerns you have.
 We ask that you come into your appointment in a mild to moderate withdrawal– typically 12-24 hours after last opiate, heroin or fentanyl use. *If you have been using methadone, please discuss with someone in the office as the withdrawal process is a little different.
 Please remember, if you are not in a withdrawal before your scheduled appointment, please do not skip your appointment- let us know and we will assist you from there.

 At your first appointment, you can expect to be in our office around 2 hours.
 This will be your longest appointment.
 You will meet with multiple medical personnel throughout the time you spend in the office.

 When you arrive at the office, you’ll receive your new patient paperwork packet to complete and you’ll be given a urine toxicology screen.
 You will see a chemical dependency counselor who will do your assessment- this involves a lot of questions about your family history, upbringing, substance abuse history, current life situations, etc.